gataky/anki-sync/README.md

      # Windows example: %APPDATA%\Anki2\User 1\collection.media
      # Linux example: ~/.local/share/Anki2/User 1/collection.media
      ```

+   *   `SHEET_ID`: The ID of the sheet you want to read from.
+Can be set as CLI args

    To make these persistent, add the `export` commands to your shell's configuration file (e.g., `~/.bashrc`, `~/.zshrc`, `~/.profile`).

 ## Spreadsheet Format